wp-plugins/wp-simple-firewall/readme.txt

 *	CHANGE:		Interface to give a better "At-A-Glance" Dashboard summary view, that also allows you to turn on/off core features.

-= 2.5.10 =
+= 2.6.0 =

+**Major Features Release: Please review SPAM comments filtering options to determine where SPAM goes**

+*	FEATURE:    Added Human SPAM comments filtering - replacement for Akismet that doesn't use or send any data to 3rd party services.
+*	ENHANCED:   Two-Factor Login now automatically logs in the user to the admin area without them having to re-login again.
+*	ENHANCED:   Spam filter/scanning adds an explanation to the SPAM content to show why a message was filtered.
-*	FIX:        For PHP warning while in php strict mode.
+*	FIXES:      For PHP warnings while in php strict mode.
-*	CLEAN:      some cleaning up of code.
+*	CLEAN:      Much cleaning up of code.

 = 2.5.9 =